Architecture photography can sometimes be complex and technically challenging, but all is not lost!

 This first one may seem obvious, but using the right equipment is vital.

 If you want to produce the best images possible then you’re going to need to invest in good kit, and this doesn’t just mean getting the newest camera.

 It means learning about which equipment is best for each given situation from your camera, lens and tripod right through to accessories that can help speed up your workflow while on site.

 If you want to see my top picks then check out my equipment for architecture photography post.

 One of the biggest mistakes with architecture photography is rushing.

-> Doing really simple things such as checking the weather or where the sun will be at certain times of day will save you a whole lot of time.
-For tips on handy apps to help with this, check out THIS post.
+Doing really simple things such as checking the weather or where the sun will be at certain times of day will save you a whole lot of time.
+For tips on handy apps to help with this, check out my best apps for photography post.

-> It’s also a really good idea to visit a site at multiple times.
+It’s also a really good idea to visit a site at multiple times.
 This will allow you to see the building at different times of day and in different weather conditions which could bring out things which you have missed in previous visits.